 The latest release of the OOMMF software may be retrieved from the OOMMF download page.
 Each release is available in two formats.
 The first format is a gzipped tar file containing an archive of all the OOMMF source code.
 The second format is a .zip compressed archive containing source code and pre-compiled executables for Microsoft Windows 95/98/NT running on an x86-based microprocessor system and compatible with Tcl/Tk version 8.0.
-Other release formats, e.g., pre-compiled executables for Microsoft Windows NT running on a Digital Alpha Systems RISC-based microprocessor system, and/or compatible with Tcl/Tk version 7.6/4.2 may be made available on request.
+Other release formats, e.g., pre-compiled executables for Microsoft Windows NT running on a Digital Alpha Systems RISC-based microprocessor system, and/or compatible with Tcl/Tk version 8.1 or Tcl/Tk version 7.6/4.2 may be made available on request.